Rule 34 (film)

-Rule 34 (Regra 34) is a 2022 drama film co-written and directed by Julia Murat and starring Sol Miranda.
+Rule 34 (Regra 34) is a 2022 drama film co-written and directed by Júlia Murat and starring Sol Miranda.
 The film is named after the Internet phenomenon Rule 34.
-Structured as a series of short episodes, it follows a young law student who develops a passion for defending women in abuse cases.
+It follows a young law student who develops a passion for defending women in abuse cases.
 At the same time, her own sexual interests lead her into a world dominated by violence and eroticism.

 A co-production between Brazil and France, the film premiered at the 75th Locarno Film Festival on 10 August 2022, where it won the Golden Leopard for Best Film.
-It was released theatrically in Brazil on 19 January 2023 by Imovision, and is set to be released in France on 7 June 2023 by Wayna Pitch.
+It was released theatrically in Brazil on 19 January 2023 by Imovision and in France on 7 June 2023 by Wayna Pitch.